Cdog135/Collins-waterpolo/Design.md

 - Once you choose a player, your player will be in the middle of a water polo pool, and the perspective of the user will be behind the player facing towards the goal.
 - There will be a goalie who is treading water to stay afloat.
 - The selected player appears in the water, facing the goal, and the user has three shot options (left, middle, or right).
+- The selected player can also shoot a skip shot that bounces off the water.
-- The goalie will randomly choose one of the three directions to block, adding an element of surprise.
+- The goalie will randomly choose one of the six directions to block (left skip, middle skip, right skip, left, middle, right), adding an element of surprise, and will only block the shot if they choose correctly

-## suggestion from olivia: maybe instead of making it completely rng have a way you cna bypass the goalie with skill? just a suggestion though, if you want it to be completely random that's up to you
+There is also a multiplayer option where you can play against a friend. where the friend can choose the goalie and their direction of block.

 ## User Flow
 1. Greeted with a welcome message and prompted to select a player.